oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/cli/templates/base/src/token.md

 Finally, the `withdraw()` function is called to execute the script.

-This code can be used as a reference for developers who want to interact with smart contracts on the Alephium blockchain using the `@oxygenium/web3` library.
+This code can be used as a reference for developers who want to interact with smart contracts on the Oxygenium blockchain using the `@oxygenium/web3` library.
 Developers can modify the code to interact with other contracts and networks by changing the configuration file and the contract names.
 ## Questions:
  1. What is the purpose of this code?
-- This code is for withdrawing tokens from a deployed contract on the Alephium network using a test wallet.
+- This code is for withdrawing tokens from a deployed contract on the Oxygenium network using a test wallet.

 2. What dependencies are being used in this code?
 - This code is using dependencies from '@oxygenium/cli', '@oxygenium/web3', '@oxygenium/web3-test', and '../artifacts/ts'.